piyushpandita92/pydes/README.md

 # pydes
 Multi-objective Stochastic Bayesian Optimization with Quantified Uncertainties on the Pareto Front

-This module is called pydes.
+This module is called pydes. \\

+To install the package do the following: pip install git+git://github.com/PredictiveScienceLab/GPy.git@pymc  \\

 The simple examples ex1.py, ex2.py provide a self explanatory overview of using pydes.
 This code works for maximizing two functions (so the user would have to include that in their function object).\\